What is the Medicare trust fund, and how is it financed?

 The Supplemental Medical Insurance (SMI) trust fund finances two voluntary Medicare programs: Part B, which mainly covers physician services and medical supplies, and Part D, the newer prescription drug program.

-The SMI trust fund received $369 billion in revenues and had $69.5 billion in assets in 2015 (table 2).
-Unlike the HI fund, there are no dedicated payroll taxes for SMI.
+The SMI trust fund received $405.8 billion in revenues and had $87.7 billion in assets at the end of 2017 (table 2).
+Unlike the HI fund, no payroll taxes are dedicated to SMI.
 Instead, the fund’s chief revenue sources are contributions from the general fund (receipts from other sources, such as individual income taxes, corporate taxes, and excise taxes), premiums from participants (there are separate premiums for Parts B and D), and a small amount of interest on trust fund balances and miscellaneous receipts.
-Because the bulk of SMI’s funding comes from the general fund, the trust fund balance mainly serves to cover temporary shortfalls, and is kept relatively low.
+Because the bulk of SMI’s funding comes from the general fund, the trust fund balance mainly serves to cover temporary shortfalls and is kept low.
 High reserves are not required as long as general fund revenues and borrowing automatically rise with costs.

 Solvency and Budget Pressures

-Like the Old-Age and Survivors Insurance (OASI) and Disability Insurance (DI) trust funds, the HI trust fund faces long-term deficits (figure 1).
-(The SMI fund, primarily financed by the general revenue, does not face these trust fund imbalances, though it still adds growing pressure to the overall budget.)
-As the number of Medicare beneficiaries increases from about 55 million in 2015 to 81 million by 2030, the number of workers per beneficiary will decline from 3.1 to 2.4.
-The cost of health care has increased rapidly as well—though this dynamic has slowed but not stopped in recent years, during and following the Great Recession—putting further pressure on program costs.
-The HI trust expenditures exceeded taxes for several years up to 2014, and though its outflows and inflows have roughly stabilized for a few years, it is projected to be exhausted by 2028.
-These pressures now and in the future will force lawmakers to find ways to finance promised benefits or make cuts in services or provider payment rates.
+Like the Old-Age and Survivors Insurance and Disability Insurance trust funds, the HI trust fund faces long-term deficits (figure 1).
+(The SMI fund, primarily financed by general revenue, does not face these trust fund imbalances, though it still adds growing pressure to the overall budget.)
+As the number of Medicare beneficiaries increases from about 58.4 million in 2017 to nearly 80 million by 2030, the number of workers per beneficiary will decline from 3.1 to 2.4.
+The cost of health care has increased rapidly as well—though this dynamic has slowed but not stopped during and following the Great Recession—putting further pressure on program costs.
+HI trust expenditures exceeded taxes for several years up to 2016, and though these outflows and inflows will roughly stabilize for a few years, the fund is projected to be exhausted by 2027.
+These pressures now and in the future will force lawmakers to find ways to finance promised benefits or cut services or provider payment rates.

 Centers for Medicare and Medicaid Services.
-2016.
-“2016 Expanded and Supplemental Tables.”
-Washington, DC: Centers for Medicare and Medicaid Services.
+2018.
+“2018 Expanded and Supplemental Tables.”
+Baltimore, MD: Centers for Medicare and Medicaid Services.

 Centers for Medicare and Medicaid Services.
-2016a.
-2016 Annual Report of the Boards of Trustees of the Federal Hospital Insurance and Federal Supplementary Medical Insurance Trust Funds.
-Washington, DC: Centers for Medicare and Medicaid Services.
+2018.
+2018 Annual Report of the Boards of Trustees of the Federal Hospital Insurance and Federal Supplementary Medical Insurance Trust Funds.
+Baltimore, MD: Centers for Medicare and Medicaid Services.

 Shatto, John D., and M. Kent Clemens.
-2016.
+2018.
 “Projected Medicare Expenditures under an Illustrative Scenario with Alternative Payment Updates to Medicare Providers.”
-Washington, DC: Centers for Medicare and Medicaid Services.
+Baltimore, MD: Centers for Medicare and Medicaid Services.